GoogleCloudPlatform/puppet-google-compute/README.md

     Represents a Region resource.
 A region is a specific geographical location where you can run your resources.
 Each region has one or more zones
+* [`gcompute_route`][]:
+    Represents a Route resource.
+    A route is a rule that specifies how certain packets should be handled by
+    the virtual network.
+Routes are associated with virtual machines by tag,
+    and the set of routes for a particular virtual machine is called its routing table.
+For each packet leaving a virtual machine, the system searches that virtual machine's routing table for a single best matching
+    route.
+    Routes match packets by destination IP address, preferring smaller or more
+    specific ranges over larger ones.
+If there is a tie, the system selects the route with the smallest priority value.
+If there is still a tie, it uses the layer three and four packet headers to select just one of the remaining matching routes.
+The packet is then forwarded as specified by the next_hop field of the winning route -- either to another virtual machine destination, a virtual machine gateway or a Compute Engine-operated gateway.
+Packets that do not match any route in the sending virtual machine's routing table will be dropped.
+    A Routes resources must have exactly one specification of either nextHopGateway, nextHopInstance, nextHopIp, or nextHopVpnTunnel.
 * [`gcompute_ssl_certificate`][]:
     An SslCertificate resource.
 This resource provides a mechanism to upload